virtualidentityag/vi-frontend-hub/src/automation.md

 <img src="./assets/gorilla_badge.svg" width="30%" height="auto" alt="groovy_gorilla">

+Last chapter you have got more insights in our Biotope Ecosystem and now you are able to use it in our projects and help us improving it.
+That's great!
+In this chapter you will learn more about automation and automation tools like GitHub Actions.

+> Goal: You know how to implement an automated workflow with GitHub Actions in your projects.

+---
 ## Preparation
 Developer and operations are no longer the exclusive responsibility of DevOps engineers alone.
-Today, Frontend Developers help to reshape the form and the way process occurs within their projects improving collaboration between Frontends, Backends, and Stakeholders themselves.
+Today, Frontend Developers help to reshape the form and the way process occurs within their projects improving collaboration between Frontends, Backends, and Stakeholders themselves. <br/>

-Testing, building, authenticating and deploying software can be done in a more smooth and automatic way by implementing principles of **Continuous Integration and Continuous Delivery** (CI/CD, for short).
+Testing, building, authenticating and deploying software can be done in a more smooth and automatic way by implementing principles of **Continuous Integration and Continuous Delivery** (CI/CD, for short).<br/>

-Automation tools like Jenkins or GitHub Actions make it simpler to bootstrap the workflow you want and to seamlessly integrate on your project of preference.
-Since 2019, **VI** uses GitHub to maintain its codebase, so this topic will be more focused on how to understand and create your own GitHub Actions.
+Automation tools like Jenkins or Github Actions make it simpler to bootstrap the workflow you want and to seamlessly integrate on your project of preference.
+Since 2019, **VI** uses Github to maintain its codebase, so this topic will be more focused on how to understand and create your own Github Actions.

+---
 ## Introducing GitHub Actions

 GitHub Actions is a flexible and scalable way of automating every aspect of your team's software workflow, as in: